sidhant01/Teams-Meet/README.md

 # Teams-Meet
-A video chat app for teams built using native WebRTC API.
+A video chat app for teams built using the native WebRTC API.

 ## Features
 In Teams Meet you will have the ability to: